Jingshu-Ye/Bitcoin-Ethereum/README.md

-# Bitcoin-Ethereum
+# Copare Forecasts of Prices of Two Cointegrated Cryptocurrencies with ARIMA Models
 ---
-title: "Compare Forecasts of Prices of Two Cointegrated Cryptocurrencies with Two Independent Univariate ARIMA Models."
+Title: "Compare Forecasts of Prices of Bitcoin and Ethereum with Two Independent Univariate ARIMA Models."
-output:
+Output:
   html_document:
     df_print: paged
   pdf_document: default